upworka0/helpscout_tag_manager/README.md

 # helpscout_tag_manager
-This helper is to add custom tag to the all conversations by query and extract Email report data on Helpscout.
-This project is using python-helpscout-v2, selenium and chalice python packages and deployed as AWS lambda function.
+This helper is to add custom tag to the all conversations by query and extract Email report data on Helpscout.<br> This project is using python-helpscout-v2, selenium and chalice python packages and deployed as AWS lambda function.

 ## Testing